openenclave/openenclave/docs/DesignDocs/AttestationApiRequirements.md

   supports one format, but some plugins might accept either JWT or CWT for instance, and supplying this avoids having to implement format detection heuristics by trying to parse the buffer.

+Outputs:

+* Claim set HANDLE

+Return status codes:

+* Success indicates that the Evidence was recognized as trusted and a Claim set handle was generated as requested
+* Invalid-handle indicates that the appraisal policy handle is not valid
+* Untrusted-Results indicates that the Evidence did not pass appraisal, but a Claim set handle was still generated
+* Failed-to-get-endorsements indicates that the call failed because necessary endorsements could not be obtained
+* Specified-format-not-supported indicates that the specified Evidence format is not supported
+* Parse-error indicates that the Evidence buffer provided could not be correctly parsed
+* Other failure indicates that the call failed for any other reason

+This is the main attestation functionality of the Verifier.
+A pure Verifier would pass the output handle to GetAttestationResults in order to generated signed AttestationResults.
+A combined Verifier/Relying Party could simply use it with GetClaimValue (see below).

+## GetAttestationResults call

+Inputs:

+* Claim set HANDLE
 * Requested Attestation Results format (e.g., CWT, JWT, X.509, etc.).
   Defaults to letting the plugin choose one.